Ladies and Gentlemen, The Fabulous Stains: Release

 The film was screened in a tiny number of theaters in October 1982 and earned a box office gross just over US$25,000.
 Eventually the film made its way to cable television.
 Night Flight, the weekend counter-culture programming block on USA Network (of which Paramount was a partial owner), began regularly airing the film, and it found an audience.
-Off the positive reception of the airings, sub-distributor Films Inc. licensed the film from Paramount, and it eventually made its way to the art house circuit.
+Off the positive reception of the airings, sub-distributor Films Inc. licensed the film from Paramount.

 The film's next theatrical engagements included showings at Film Forum in New York City on Wednesday, March 6, 1985, in Chicago in April 1985, in Atlanta and Los Angeles in July 1985, and at the Theater of the Living Arts in Philadelphia from Friday, August 23 to Saturday, August 24, 1985.
-The film continues to have screenings in various theaters through the present day.

 Rhino Home Video released a DVD on September 16, 2008.
 The disc featured bonus commentary tracks, one from Adler and a second with both Lane and Dern together.
 A Blu-Ray edition was released in Australia in 2022 by ViaVision/Imprint.

+The film eventually made its way to the repertory and art house circuit, and screenings of the film, once a rarity, have grown more frequent in recent years.

+4K Remaster

+In early spring of 2025, Fun City Editions announced that they would be releasing the worldwide debut of the film on 4K UHD Blu-ray.
+The release was scheduled for January 20, 2026., and on June 3, 2026 the 4k version was screened at Nitehawk, Prospect Park in Brooklyn, in celebration of NightFlight's 45th anniversary.

 Reception

-Ladies and Gentlemen, The Fabulous Stains holds a rating of 69% from 13 reviews on Rotten Tomatoes.
+Ladies and Gentlemen, The Fabulous Stains holds a rating of 64% from 14 reviews on Rotten Tomatoes.

 Influence

-Although it was a little-known obscurity for many years, it has developed a cult film status that continues to grow.
-Repertory screenings of the film, once a rarity, have grown more frequent in recent years.

 The film predated the riot grrl scene of the 1990s, and among its early fans were members of Bikini Kill and Bratmobile.
 Other fans of the film include writer/podcaster Jake Fogelnest, and underground filmmaker Sarah Jacobson, as well as musician/actress Kate Nash, who revealed in a web interview that she dyed her hair to match Corinne's.
 In 2000, Jacobson directed, with Sam Green, a short documentary on the film for the IFC television show Split Screen.